 Questions file 2006-2017:

 2013: No info on number of predated seeds (only on n predation holes)

+Hmm.
+In the last file you sent me there is number of preyed seeds for 2013.
+If there are cases where there is no info on number of preyed seeds but info total number of seeds and holes, then we can use relationships derived from pods where we have all information.

 2014-2015: Cum_n_fl (i.e. number of flowers that would have opened in the absence of grazing, column “Tot n blm” in other years) not calculated – take max of uppskattat blm n or impute from other traits?

+Max of “Uppskattat blomantal” is perfectly fine! - OK

 2014-2015: Cannot get FFD_prop_överblommad from the comments.
 In previous years I used the information provided in comments to calculate the proportion of open flowers that were withered (FFD_prop_överblommad).
 For example, if comment says “6 blm + 10 öbl”, FFD_prop_överblommad = 10/16 = 0.625.
 This could be used to calculate the corrected FFD (plants with larger proportions of withered flowers would have flowered earlier compared to plants with smaller proportions of withered flowers).
 But on these years, I cannot understand the comments very well in order to do the same thing.
 I remember that flowers change colour after being pollinated and there is some info about colours on the comments, but I am not sure how to use it – Example comments: